Model Restrictiveness in Functional and Structural Settings: Introduction

 Second, while \cite*{fudenberg2023flexible} only discusses restrictiveness of ``reduced-form'' models (i.e. models with explicit restrictions on prediction rules that map exogenous covariates to the outcomes), we extend the notion of restrictiveness to structural economic models, which are important in applied microeconomic areas such as industrial organization and labor economics.
 In structural models, researchers typically specify a structural form that implies a reduced-form distribution for $Y$ conditional on $X$.
 We show how to define restrictiveness for such models by working with the reduced forms and their induced conditional distributions.
 We treat several important cases: fully parametric models with endogeneity, models defined by moment equalities, models with multiple equilibria, and semiparametric models.
 In some settings, such as additive-error models with endogenous regressors, we show that the infinite-dimensional optimization over functions can be reduced to a finite-dimensional optimization over the structural parameters, greatly simplifying computation.

-We then relate our notion of restrictiveness to existing measures of model complexity and discrepancy in statistics, econometrics, and machine learning.
-In particular, we examine the connection between restrictiveness and Rademacher complexity in a binary classification setting, and clarify that the degeneracy of restrictiveness established in \cite{EllisNeff} is tied to a specific correlation-based discrepancy.
+We show that the Rademacher complexity and VC dimension measures encode a specific discrepancy function that is poorly suited for measuring economic model restrictiveness, and relate this to the degeneracy result of \cite{EllisNeff}.
 We argue that the choice of discrepancy should be guided by interpretability and context rather than by existing capacity measures designed for other purposes.
 We also explain why GMM criterion functions are not suitable as discrepancy functions for restrictiveness: GMM criterion functions are defined as quadratic forms that capture violations of moment conditions, rather than measures of distance between the model-implied data distribution and the (pseudo-)true distribution.
 We further show that, in a pure approximation-error sense and in the absence of noise, restrictiveness can be interpreted as the normalized limit of the average-case learning curve, a well-studied concept in machine learning.
 A central message of our analysis is that $d$ is not fixed: it should be chosen to reflect the kind of approximation error that matters in the application, rather than inherited mechanically from existing complexity measures.

 We apply our approach to three economic problems.
 First, we revisit the analysis of the restrictiveness of Cumulative Prospect Theory (CPT) and Disappointment Aversion (DA) models in \cite*{fudenberg2023flexible}, replacing that paper's finite set of binary lotteries with the entire space of monotone, bounded prediction rules for arbitrary binary lotteries.
-Second, we study the restrictiveness of standard discrete-choice models in industrial organization-multinomial logit, nested logit, and mixed logit, and quantify how much of mixed logit's theoretical flexibility is actually realized by the parametric forms used in practice, and how the standard IO toolkit trades off restrictiveness and completeness.
+Second, we study the restrictiveness of standard discrete-choice models in industrial organization (multinomial logit, nested logit, and mixed logit), and quantify how much of mixed logit's theoretical flexibility is actually realized by the parametric forms used in practice, and how the standard IO toolkit trades off restrictiveness and completeness.
 Third, we extend the analysis to multinomial choice with endogenous product characteristics.
 Using BLP-style instruments, we compare the discrete-choice models in an IV setting, where each specification is constrained both by its functional form and by moment conditions.